The Importance of Pregnancy Planning

 IUD

-Hormone-eluting intrauterine devices (IUDs) (Mirena, Kyleena, Skyla, and Liletta) and copper IUD (Paragard) are highly effective, long-acting, reversible contraceptive options that will not be affected by ASMs.
+Hormone-eluting intrauterine devices (IUDs) (Mirena®, Kyleena®, Skyla®, and Liletta®) and copper IUDs (Paragard®, Miudella®) are highly effective, long-acting, reversible contraceptive options that will not be affected by ASMs.
 Both can be used in all patients, whether or not they have been pregnant before.
 The hormone-eluting IUDs are often preferred by young patients with heavy menstrual bleeding or those who would prefer lighter or no periods.

 The hormone-eluting IUDs have a small amount of progesterone that predominantly works locally, unlike other hormonal contraceptives.
 The hormone-eluting IUDs will not affect seizure control and will not be significantly affected by enzyme-inducing ASMs.

-Depo-Medroxyprogesterone is a highly effective contraception and is not substantially affected by any ASM.
+Depot-Medroxyprogesterone is a highly effective contraception and is not substantially affected by any ASM.
 It is an injection usually administered every 12 weeks.
 Patients on enzyme-inducing ASMs can be dosed every 10 weeks, which some providers recommend.
+The injection is available as a parenteral dose administered in clinic, or the patient can be prescribed the subcutaneous option “Depo SC Provera 104®” with teaching on self-administration.

-Depo-Medroxyprogesterone may have benefits for catamenial epilepsy.
+Suppression of ovulation with depot-medroxyprogesterone acetate may have benefits for catamenial epilepsy.
 Check seizure frequency and consider a shorter dosage interval (e.g., 10 weeks) if seizure frequency increases prior to the next dose (especially if on an enzyme-inducing ASM).
-Depo-Medroxyprogesterone is best for menstrual suppression and can be used in patients with developmental delay.
+Depot-medroxyprogesterone is best for menstrual suppression and can be used in patients with developmental delay.

 Overall, etonogestrel implants are a highly efficacious form of contraception, with unintended pregnancies of less than 1 per 100 women in a year.
 However, the efficacy may be lowered by enzyme inducers.
-The progesterone implant (“Nexplanon”) has higher efficacy than most other hormonal contraceptives, but efficacy could still be influenced by enzyme-inducing ASMs.
+The progestin implant has higher efficacy than most other hormonal contraceptives, however case reports indicate that efficacy can be decreased by enzyme-inducing ASMs.

 Other Hormonal Contraceptive Options